Register your child for In-person Robotics Workshop on 10th December at BMA, Dublin. Reserve a Seat today!

 |

-Blending fun with learning!
+Blending entertainment with education is easy.
 Sounds complicated, right?
 And if I say that you can experience this fun while building a Lego robot.
 Yes, you read it right.
-Activity to build a lego robot will not only allow you to exercise your creativity, but will also provide an excellent opportunity to delve into the world of coding.
+Building a Lego robot will not only allow you to exercise your creativity but will also provide an excellent opportunity to explore coding.
 In this step-by-step guide by Moonpreneur, we’ll together explore the exciting journey of building a LEGO robot and coding it to perform various tasks.

 Fascinating Fact